Worlds that can be run are usually indicated by a world image to click on (or touch tap), like these:

 on different operating systems.

-Warning to all users: A run is like a random website
+Warning: A run is like a personal website

 All users should be advised that

-a run window is essentially a third party website.
+a run window is essentially a third party personal website.

 subject to some basic checks.